skyphyr/UEGitPlugin/README.md

 rename `Engine/Plugins/Developer/GitSourceControl.uplugin` to `Engine/Plugins/Developer/GitSourceControl.uplugin.disabled`
 and then install this plugin to the `Engine/Plugins` folder.

+Please note that we do not provide precompiled binaries at this time, so you will need to use Visual Studio to compile the plugin.

 ### Note about .gitattributes and .gitignore

 This plugin requires explicit file attributes for `*.umap` and `*.uasset`, rather than other approaches of using wildcards for the content folder (`Content/**`).